Mirror Configuration¶

 proxy

-Use an HTTP proxy server.
+Use an HTTP or SOCKS proxy server.

-Type:
+- Type:

 URL

-Required:
+- Required:

 no

-Default:
+- Default:

 none

 The proxy server is used when sending requests to a repository server set by the master or download-mirror option.
+The URL scheme must be one of http

 See also

-HTTP proxies are supported through the aiohttp library.
-See the aiohttp manual for details on what connection types are supported: https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support
+library.
+The aiohttp manual has more details on what connection types are supported: https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support

-SOCKS proxies are not currently supported via the mirror.proxy config option.
+SOCKS proxies are supported through the aiohttp_socks

 timeout